Jadarma/blog/content/posts/2024/0605_TheFutureIsSelfHosted/index.md

 But remember: _Your home lab, your rules!_
 Just because you see people telling you to do it their way, doesn't mean it's the best or only way.
-Whichever opinion you may hold you will find people agreeing and people disagreeing.
+Whichever opinion you may hold, you will find people agreeing and disagreeing.
-Sometimes, both parties are right because what they actually disagree on is their use-cases, and not their solutions.
+Sometimes, both parties are right because what they actually disagree on the use-cases, and not their solution for it.

 And I'm no different!
 I did the things I did the way I did them because that's what I considered is the best course for my needs.